Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - *Variant set*
   Click the drop-down list to select a variant set for the product.
 All available variant sets are displayed in the drop-down list.
 The ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button is displayed in the variants box below if a variant set is selected.
   If the product is a master product, the corresponding variant set is preselected in the drop-down list.
 The drop-down list is locked.
 The corresponding product variants and the ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button are displayed in the variants box.
-  If the product is a variant, the drop-down list is not displayed.
+  If the product is a variant, the *Variant set* drop-down list is not displayed, but the *Child Entity* field.

 - *Child Entity*
   Indication that the selected product is a variant.
 This field is read-only.
 The value can be changed within the *Attributes* tab.
 The field is only displayed for product variants.

-[comment]: <> (how is it possible to change the value of a variant defining attribute in the tab Attributes without changing the variant?)

 **Variants box**